jobulcke/LdesMemberSeeder4J/README.md

 ## Purpose of this application

-As part of the development of the [LdesServer4J](https://github.com/Informatievlaanderen/VSDS-LDESServer4J) by the [VSDS](https://www.vlaanderen.be/digitaal-vlaanderen/onze-oplossingen/vlaamse-smart-data-space) team, we have from time to time test our server by seeding it with a lot of LDES members.
-Therefore, this application has been written, which makes the seeding simpler and more customizable.
+As part of the development of the [LdesServer4J](https://github.com/Informatievlaanderen/VSDS-LDESServer4J) by the [VSDS](https://www.vlaanderen.be/digitaal-vlaanderen/onze-oplossingen/vlaamse-smart-data-space) team, we have to test our server from time to time by seeding it with (a lot of) LDES members.
+Therefore, this application has been developed, which makes the seeding simpler and more customizable.

 ## How to run

 ### Configuration properties

-This application is very customizable, and here are the properties that can be used to customize the application
+This application is very customizable via the following properties:

 | Property                                             | Description                                                                                                                                                                                 | Required | Default               | Example               | Supported values                    |
 |------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----------------------|-----------------------|-------------------------------------|